 Significantly improve my flexibility and joint stability

-Gained 3-4kg of muscle
+Gain 3-4kg of muscle

-Fixed my rounded shoulders and winged scapula
+Address my rounded shoulders and winged scapulae

-Fixed my flat foot arches which were already giving me knee problems
+Improve my flat foot arches which were already giving me knee problems

-Improved my strength, stamina and resistance to injury
+Improve my strength, stamina and resistance to injury

-Made me feel like myself again!!
+Make me feel like myself again!!